carterv/HackerRank-Tester/README.md

 # HackerRank-Tester
 This is a program meant to organize and test solutions for challenges on hackerrank.
-Currently, functionality is limited due to the lack of a GUI.
+Currently, functionality is limited due to an incomplete GUI.

-In the future, the program will organize each solution in its own directory, and will run it against all tests in the test directory.
-Tests must be named as follows:
+In the future, the program will handle adding and removing test cases, and there will be more checks on filenames and testcase names, and the GUI will made to be more keyboard friendly.

 input: "input\*.txt"
 output: "output\*.txt"